arazd/ResidualPrompts/README.md

 ## Overview
+#### What are Residual Prompts?
-We introduce Residual Prompt Tuning – a simple and efficient method that significantly improves the performance and stability of prompt tuning.
+We introduce *Residual Prompt Tuning* – a simple and efficient method that significantly improves the performance and stability of prompt tuning.
 We propose to reparameterize soft prompt embedings using a shallow network with a residual connection.

+#### Intuition behind prompt reparameterization
 This reparameterization gives the model more flexibility to decide between using a separate embedding for each prompt token versus the representation obtained from the shared reparameterization network.
 After training is completed, the reparameterization network can be discarded and original prompt embeddings can be replaced with their projections.

+#### Codebase overview
 Our codebase includes pytorch implementation of:
 * original prompt tuning (following Lester et al.)
 * residual prompt tuning (our modification)